Lung Cancer

 • Any size but there is more than one tumor in the same lobe of the lung

-There is presence of any one of these following conditions
+If there is presence of any one of these following conditions, it is categorized as stage 3

 • Complete lung collapse